 There are lots of different types or categories of chords.
-You must not learn all of them, but by learning different types of chords your guitar playing will expand.
+You don't need to learn all of them, but by learning different types of chords your guitar playing will expand.

 The types of chords covered:

-Minor add chords are included in the Add9 chord guide.
+Minor add chords are included in the Add9 chords guide.
 This section was earlier found on this page.

 Numeric figures in chord names

 As you may notice, there is a lot of numbers involved.
 In general, these numbers refer to the interval between the root note and the last note in the chord.
 For example, C7 has the root note c and also e, g and finally b flat which is seventh steps above the root.
 The b flat note is what separates the C7 chord from a regular C chord.